MonikGS/core-code-from-scratch-readme/CHALLENGES/WEEK01/MARTES/README.md

 Java implementations typically use a two-step compilation process.
 Java source code is compiled down to bytecode by the Java compiler.
 The bytecode is executed by a Java Virtual Machine (JVM).
 Modern JVMs use a technique called Just-in-Time (JIT) compilation to compile the bytecode to native instructions understood by hardware CPU on the fly at runtime.

 3. ### Pseudocode Currency Converter
-*Pasos para entender el algoritmo*
+*Steps to undestand the algorithm *
-- Ingrese una cantidad de dinero que desea convertir a bitcoin
+- Enter an amount of money to convert to bitcoin
-- Guardado de dato
+- Save data
-- Usar la conversión de USD a BTC (1 USD = 0,00004467 BTC)
+- Use the conversion to USD to BTC (1 USD = 0,00004467 BTC)
-- Mostrar resultado
+- Show the result

 *Pseudocode*
 - START